I've not had time to post to this blog lately; COVID stats are improving here in the Northwest US, and thus I am commuting to my day job again.

 How did Sequential avoid putting several (expensive) digital to analog converters ("DACs") in every instrument?
 And how did they keep critical MCU controlled CV's, like oscillator V/octave, rock solid?

-Turns out they used multiplexers, or MUXes (specifically for the Prophet 5, CD4051 IC's) and had a Z-80 processor refresh a DAC that in turn fed many MUX'd sample and hold capacitor + op amps circuit fragments, quickly, over and over--sequentially!
+Turns out they used multiplexers, or MUX's (for the Prophet 5, CD4051 IC's) and had a Z-80 processor refresh a DAC that in turn fed many MUX'd sample and hold capacitor + op amps circuit fragments, quickly, over and over--sequentially.

-That way the SH's outputs would not droop, and very few MCU and DAC's--expensive parts at the time--I see just one of each in the Prophet 5, right?--were needed for a complete, complex micro processor controlled analog synth.
+That way the SH's outputs would not droop, and very few MCU and DAC's--relatively expensive components then and now--I see just one of each in the Prophet 5, right?--were needed for a complete, complex microprocessor controlled analog synth.

 |